w3f/Grants-Program/applications/new_bls12_hash_function.md

 - If the name of your project is not descriptive, a tag line (one sentence summary).

-Implementation in Sage of my hash function to pairing-friendly curves BLS12 (for example, BLS12-381 or BLS12-377).
+Implementation of my hash function to the pairing-friendly curve BLS12-381.

 - A brief description of your project.

 Recently, my article https://link.springer.com/article/10.1007/s10623-022-01012-8 was published in the quite prestigious cryptographic journal "Designs, Codes and Cryptography".
-This article provides a new hash function (indifferentiable from a random oracle) to the subgroup G1 of pairing-friendly elliptic curves BLS12-381 and BLS12-377 (Barreto-Lynn-Scott).
-These curves and such hash functions are actively used in blockchains, namely in the BLS (Boneh-Lynn-Shacham) aggregate signature.
-My hash function is much faster than previous state-of-the-art ones, including the Wahby-Boneh indirect map.
-For instance, BLS12-377 is defined over a highly 2-adic finite field Fp (of characteristic p), hence the indifferentiable Wahby-Boneh hash function requires to apply twice the slow Tonelli-Shanks algorithm for extracting two square roots in the basic field.
-In comparison, the new hash function extracts only one cubic root, which can be expressed via one exponentiation in Fp.
+This article provides a new hash function (indifferentiable from a random oracle) to the subgroup G1 of many elliptic curves of j-invariant 0, including most pairing-friendly curves of the family BLS12 (Barreto-Lynn-Scott) of embedding degree 12.
+Such curves and hash functions are actively used in blockchains, namely in the BLS (Boneh-Lynn-Shacham) aggregate signature.
+According to the web page https://wiki.polkadot.network/docs/learn-keys, the BLS signature will be in particular used in Polkadot.

+My hash function is much faster than previous state-of-the-art ones, including the Wahby-Boneh indirect map to the curve curve BLS12-381.
+This curve is a de facto standard in today's real-world pairing-based cryptography.
+The indifferentiable Wahby-Boneh hash function requires to extract two square roots (i.e., to compute two exponentiations) in the basic field Fp.
+In comparison, the new hash function extracts only one cubic root, which can be also expressed via one exponentiation in Fp.
+And according to Section 1.1 of my other article https://eprint.iacr.org/2021/1082 the exponentiations for square and cubic roots in Fp have short addition chains of about the same length.

 I have already checked the correctness of my results in the computer algebra system Magma.
-The project is dedicated to implementing the new hash function in Rust.
+The new project is dedicated to an implementation of the new hash function to BLS12-381 in Rust.
+This project is a follow-up of the previous one concerning a proof-of-concept implementation in Sage (see #825).
+I wrote such an implementation, but I didn't finish the project, because my code does not meet high standards of Web3 Foundation.
+However, I found a professional developer in Rust who is ready to provide a Rust implementation (based on my Sage one), including tests and a documentation.
+Consequently, besides my initial $10,000 reward (level 1), an additional reward for my colleague's work is required.

 - An indication of how your project relates to / integrates into Substrate / Polkadot / Kusama.